sendbird/sendbird-javascript-samples/uikit-samples/README.md

 ### [Channel preview item](https://codesandbox.io/s/3-1-customizing-channelpreviewitem-ycsvs)

 The **renderChannelPreview** is a `ReactElement` prop in the **ChannelList** component which allows you to customize channel preview by setting a function.
 This prop provides two arguments: **channel** and **onLeaveChannel**.
 The **channel** refers to a `GroupChannel` object which is a collection of properties necessary to render the current channel view.
-The **onLeaveChannel** is a callback function which can be implemented with custom code for events related to the corresponding user actions.
+The **onLeaveChannel** has a callback function as an argument which can be implemented with custom code for events related to the corresponding user action.

 ```javascript
 <ChannelList